Blue River - below Green Mountain Reservoir

-Last Update: 9/5/14-Flows took an unexpected bump up this week.
-Wading will be tough.
+Last Update: 10/6/14-Flows are slowly on the way down, however should still be fairly high for the foreseeable future.
 Look for fish seeking refuge behind boulders, rock gardens and anything that will help provide a little relief from the current.
-Fishing was good before the bump in flows and should be very good when the waters begin to drop.

 - Wind: N/A MPH

 - Temp: N/A °F

 This stretch of the Blue River, below Green Mountain River, offers limited public access and is largely privately owned.
 The first three miles below the dam can be quite productive, however somewhat difficult to fish depending on flows.
 Too high and wading becomes nearly impossible.
 Too low late in the summer, and the river can become overgrown with moss and seemingly unfishable.
 Fishing will be best between 150-300 CFS.
 The river sees abundant bug life and offers, for the most part, year round fishing.